-- 2.1 This sector comprises the Major Community Facilities and Major Open Space 'E' Precinct.
+- 2.1 This sector comprises the Major Open Space 'F' Precinct.
 The sector is located in the south-eastern part of the DCP area.
-The sector is bound by the North-South Arterial Road to the north, Anzac Avenue to the east, North Lakes State College and Precinct 009 Major Community Facilities 'A' Precinct to the south and Memorial Drive and Discovery Drive to the west.
-The location of the sector within the precinct is shown on Figure 3.
-The area of the sector is 19.093ha. - 2.2 While the sector predominantly comprises the Major Community Facilities land use element, it also includes Major Open Space land use elements.
-Figure 4 shows the final boundaries of the Major Community Facilities and Major Open Space land use element relative to this sector.
+The sector is bound by the North-South Arterial Road and Precinct 050 Major Community Facilities 'E' Precinct to the south, Kinsellas Road to the east and Residential Sector 5 to the west.
+The location of the sector within the precinct is shown on Figure 3 Precinct Plan Map.
+The area of the sector is 2.683ha. - 2.2 The sector comprises the Major Open Space land use element.
+Figure 4 illustrates the final boundaries of the Major Open Space land use element relative to this sector.
 The Proposed Metes and Bounds Description of the sector is provided in Annexure A.